madhhuurrii/URL-Shortner/URL_Shortner/README.md

 # TinyApp Project

 TinyApp is a Full-Stack RESTful Web application built on Node and Express!
+* Short URLs have become ubiquitous.
+* Especially popular within social networking services, short URLs have seen a significant increase in their usage over the past years, mostly due to Twitter’s restriction of message length to 140 characters.
 * It allows users to shorten URLs!

 ## <ins>Features</ins>